elh/advent-2023/README.md

   * Day 21: Oh man.
 I was really excited because I had a lot of ideas for Part 2 quite early when the first people were starting to complete it but made a few logical mistakes and was too slow coding.
 Ended up giving up for the night.
 I quickly saw that each grid would enter a tick-tocking steady state alternating like a chessboard and that the input was specifically designed to be conducive to diamonds.
 However, I made some weird assumptions around corners and got a bit lost in the sauce.
 Thought this also required some input-specific observations like the last puzzle but was much more interesting.
 * 12/21
   * Day 22: This was fun to implement.
 A brick blocks another if its x and y ranges overlap and its max z is 1 less than the other's min z.
 Drop all of the blocks and keep a track of what blocked it.
 Calculating the chain reaction is then as easy as part 1 just traversing the dependency graph.
+* 12/22
+  * Day 23: Pre-processed the maze into a graph of "branch point" nodes and distances between them.
+Then, just naively did an exhaustive traversal of all permutations like in part 1.
+Runtimes are starting to get quite slow but I can't be bothered to optimize at this point 🙃🎄.